AprendendoEmGrupo/multi-attedants-zap-documents/README.md

 ## How to work Github project(task management)

-- Backlog: in this column you all thing client(owner of project) request
+- **Backlog**: in this column you all thing client(owner of project) request
-- Todo: in this column you have all tasks necessaries to complete the backlog task.
+- **Todo**: in this column you have all tasks necessaries to complete the backlog task.
-- In progress: in this column you have all tasks the dev team your current.
+- **In progress**: in this column you have all tasks the dev team your current.
-- Validate PR's: in this column you have all tasks the dev team completed and open pull request to validate
+- **Validate PR's**: in this column you have all tasks the dev team completed and open pull request to validate
-- Done: in this column you have all tasks validated and completed.
+- **Done**: in this column you have all tasks validated and completed.
 In this step all tasks are branch master.

 ### Rules